EvertonSA/gke-bootstrapper/README.md

 Sonarqube can run analisys over Python and Javascript also, but this tutorial is not going to go through it.

-# Development guide for CI/CD Solution
+# Development/operation process for CI/CD Solution

 We now have everything we need.
 Jenkins is capable of deploying to multiple namespaces, Sonarqube is configured to run as you wish, Harbor is holding docker container images.
 You now have stablish a development process along your development team.
 This includes branch stategy, tags, deployments strategy, integration testing and so on.
 Things can go wild in this step.
 I will try to sumarize my ideas of a good effort/productivity process.
 You like it or not, the envirolment is ready for you to play around and allign the best strategy that fits for you.